 Extreme anxiety can lead to what's known as "derealization."
-Take my anxiety test to see how extreme your anxiety its.
 Derealization is a temporary loss of the feeling of reality.
 Those that suffer from it during the peak of an anxiety attack feel like the world around them isn't real.
 But that feeling fades away when the anxiety decreases.

 Anxiety can also cause some unusual behaviors and thoughts.
-In fact, obsessive compulsive disorder can cause a host of "disturbing thoughts" that have some people worried that they may be going crazy.
+In fact, obsessive compulsive disorder is sometimes associated with "disturbing thoughts" that have some people worried that they may be going crazy.
 These thoughts include:

 - Thoughts about violence against another person.

 - Thoughts about extreme sexual acts against another person.